saneck2150/mafBlank/README.md

 | **Logs**          | • Save the current round to an in-memory log with one tap.<br>• View the entire log in a scrollable dialog and copy it to clipboard. |
 | **Architecture**  | Code split into **`pages/`** and (optionally) **`widgets/`** so each file stays small and readable. |

 ---

-(Only three core files are required; the `widgets/` folder is suggested if you want to break the voting table into its own stateless widget.)

----